A criterion for an effective discretization of a continuous Schr\"odinger spectrum using a pseudostate basis: Introduction

 \section{Introduction}

 The discretization of an operator with a (partially) continuous spectrum in terms of a finite set of square-integrable ($L^2$) basis functions is a standard approach to dealing with a variety of physics problems.
 The primary motivation for using such an inherently inexact framework is the computational advantage of working with normalizable $L^2$ functions, discrete matrix representations and summations, as opposed to continuum functions and integral representations.
 Formalisms that are based on this idea are manifold, ranging from techniques for the calculation of photoionization cross sections, autoionization widths and elastic scattering phase shifts to coupled-channel calculations for inelastic and ionizing light- and heavy-particle collisions.
-Some of the relevant original ideas are described in Refs.~\cite{heller73, yamani75, reading79, bransden84, macias88, stelbovics89}.
-Relatively recent review-like accounts are provided in Refs.~\cite{bray17, sca, BTB23, KFR23}.
+Some of the relevant original ideas are described in Refs.~\cite{heller73, heller74, yamani75, broad78, reading79, bransden84, macias88, stelbovics89}.
+In the context of stationary scattering theory the so-called $J$-matrix method has been reviewed in Ref.~\cite{jmatrix}.
+Relatively recent review-like accounts of stationary and time-dependent methods are provided in Refs.~\cite{bray17, sca, BTB23, KFR23}.
 Laser-matter interactions have been addressed using similar frameworks, see, e.g., Ref.~\cite{uhlmann05} and the recent Ref.~\cite{hamer25} in which a hybrid $L^2$ basis and (multi-center) grid method was introduced.